 My friend added milk to the frosting per the recipe she was following.
 Now, I’m not a frosting foodie or anything, but heard myself say, “No cream?”
 I had always learned to use cream over milk.

-No Time to Make This AMAZING Cupcake Frosting Now?
+No Time to Make This American Buttercream Frosting Now?
 Save or Share

 If you do not obsess about frosting but want to try this for your next batch of cupcakes, use the sharing buttons.
 Save this to a yummy dessert recipes pin board or share it on Facebook.
 Either will make it easy to find when you’re ready to begin.